dev-lucid/container/README.md

 * You can store / retrieve arrays correctly
 * You can return DateTime objects and set which formats your container can try to convert from
 * You can decorate the container to allow an area of your code to use the same set/get API, but have the indexes be automatically prefixed inside one master container.
+* You can access indexes via __call. ->get will be called, and the method name will be used as the index to return
+* Container implements ArrayAccess, Iterator, and Countable

 I wrote this class for several purposes: